 So, those are people who use jokes to make themselves feel better or to make their group feel better.
 So, for those particular type of people, they seem to have even more enhanced effects when they experience this sort of innocuous benign types of humour as opposed to for example, aggressive humour or other forms of humour.
 [05:00]

 Ginger: Does this mean though then that we should hire really funny people to do boring tasks?

-David: Oh, that’s a good question.
+Dr. David Cheng: Oh, that’s a good question.
 Probably not for a couple of reasons.
 Maybe those funny people may get bored a lot faster, but I think it would be good that when you are engaging in boring tasks or you’re doing something which you know is going to drain you a lot, when you think about how to take a break or when you think about taking a break, watching a funny video might be one where you can do it.

 I think in the workplace traditionally, in a lot of workplaces, except for maybe hospitality or entertainment, fun and humour is not something we normally do.
 You don’t expect people to be joking around too much in the accounting office or the law firm.
 But actually, in these places, it’s a good place where maybe a bit of humour may actually be better than simply just taking a short break and staring up into the sky kind of thing.

 Ginger: So, there you have it.
 The research supports it.
 Accountants and lawyers are actually allowed to have a little laugh once in a while, [06:00] while they’re at work.